Next.js

 } from "react"

-import type {QdsTheme} from "@qualcomm-ui/qds-core/theme"
+import {QdsTheme} from "@qualcomm-ui/qds-core/theme"

-type ThemeContextValue = {
+interface ThemeContextValue {

 setTheme: (theme: QdsTheme) => void